zjzijielu/leetcodePrep/dp/5-longest-palindromic-substring.md

 ```

 ### Complexity Analysis
-* O(n) for time complexity, since the worst case for each scan is to go through the entire string.
+* O(n^2) for time complexity, since the worst case for each scan is to go through the entire string.
 * O(1) for space complexity, since we only need two pointers.